Information for postgraduate students

 Once the deposit and all other conditions have been met, applicants will progress to unconditional status.
 The tuition fees charging cycle for each year usually commences in May; once the charging cycle has commenced, self-funding students will receive a full fee invoice within five working days of completing their last condition.

 Students will receive an invoice normally within five working days of completing the final condition of their offer.
-Tuition fees are payable annually on the first day of the month closest to one month prior to the programme commencing, or within 30 days of invoicing, whichever is the latter.
+Tuition fees are payable annually on the first day of the month closest to one month prior to the programme commencing, or within 30 days of invoicing, whichever is the later.

 For the purposes of fee payment dates, the session for postgraduate research programmes is deemed to commence on 1 October irrespective of individual start dates, except where that start date is between 1 September and 14 September when the session is deemed to commence on 1 September.

 The session for all continuing postgraduate research students is deemed to commence on 1 October.